 Frequently Asked Questions: Redirect Chain

-A redirect chain occurs when a URL redirects to a second URL, which then redirects to a third URL (or more) before reaching the final destination.
-Each additional hop in the chain dilutes link equity, slows page load time, and increases the risk of crawl errors.
+A redirect chain occurs when a URL redirects to a second URL that also redirects (rather than resolving to a final page directly), creating a sequence of hops that dilutes link equity, slows page load for users, and wastes Googlebot crawl budget.

 MV3 Marketing helps B2B companies apply these strategies to drive measurable pipeline growth.
-Our team executes technical seo audit for technology, SaaS, and professional services companies.
+Our team executes our services for technology, SaaS, and professional services companies.

 ID used to identify users for 24 hours after last activity